Your computer can’t connect to the Remote Desktop Gateway server

 Solution 1.
 Update or restore the Windows version

-From the feedback of some users, the Windows system version sometimes leads to Remote Desktop Gateway server is temporarily unavailable.
+From the feedback of some users, the Windows system version sometimes leads to the Remote Desktop Gateway server being temporarily unavailable.
 Therefore, when we encounter this problem, we can try to update or restore the system version, which may solve the problem.

 Step 1.
 Open the Control Panel, locate and click Update & Security.